matsuand/docs.docker.jp/cluster/azure.md

 ## Use context

 {% comment %}
+Docker cluster creates a context on your local machine.
+To use this context, and interact with the cluster, run `docker context use quickstart`
 {% endcomment %}
 Docker cluster creates a context on your local machine.
 To use this context, and interact with the cluster, run `docker context use quickstart`

     $ docker context use quickstart
     quickstart